-This trope is, at times, logical in the sense that given what we know about the characters in the story, yes, it makes some sense that they would have sex at this time.
+This trope is, at times, logical in the sense that given what we know about the characters in the story, yes, it makes some sense that they would make love at this time.
 Where it becomes illogical is that there's seldom any narrative purpose to show them actually doing the deed.
 Functionally, it does nothing to advance the plot if nothing particularly important happens while they're having sex, especially when compared with the far more efficient Sexy Discretion Shot.

 See also Romance Ensues, but do not confuse the two: this trope is for sexual romance that comes about by halting the rest of the plot, the other for when situations contrive to make two people fall in love.

 Anime & Manga

 The anime movie A Wind Named Amnesia rolls along like a typical, navel-gazing, post-apocalyptic road film.
 Then right before the Gainax Ending, the main hero and his alien love interest strip and have sex with no romantic buildup to this activity whatsoever.
 (Granted, they spent most of the movie on the run from killer robots and savage humans and managed to bond somewhat, but the sex still feels as though it comes right out of left field.)

 Happens between Satoru and Saki in From the New World, although considering the emotionally distressing events they'd just gone through as well as the cultural norms for their society, it's understandable that it happened.

 Happens a lot with Moonstone in Ellis Thunderbolts and Dark Avengers, primarily because she's a manipulative sociopath who considers it the easiest way to get her hooks into her teammates while ticking off her boss.